aaronvargo/scalaFP/README.md

   abstract class Optic[-PC[_[_, _]], -FC[_[_]], S, T, A, B] {
     def explicitTransform[P[_, _], F[_]](f: P[A, F[B]], P: PC[P], F: FC[F]): P[S, F[T]]
   }

   type Equality[S, T, A, B] = Optic[Any2, Any1, S, T, A, B]
-  type Iso[S, T, A, B] = Optic[Profunctor, Functor, S, T, A, B] type AnIso[S, T, A, B] = Optic[Profunctor, IdFunctor, S, T, A, B] type Prism[S, T, A, B] = Optic[Choice, Applicative, S, T, A, B] type LensLike[-C[_[_]], S, T, A, B] = Optic[IsFn, C, S, T, A, B] type Getting[R, S, T, A, B] = LensLike[ConstFunctor[R, ?[_]], S, T, A, B] type Getter[S, T, A, B] = LensLike[Phantom, S, T, A, B] type Setter[S, T, A, B] = LensLike[IdFunctor, S, T, A, B] type Fold[S, T, A, B] = LensLike[Contrapplicative, S, T, A, B] type Traversal[S, T, A, B] = LensLike[Applicative, S, T, A, B] type Lens[S, T, A, B] = LensLike[Functor, S, T, A, B]
+  type Iso[S, T, A, B] = Optic[Profunctor, Functor, S, T, A, B] type Prism[S, T, A, B] = Optic[Choice, Applicative, S, T, A, B] type Review[S, T, A, B] = Optic[ChoiceBifunctor, IdFunctor, S, T, A, B] type LensLike[-C[_[_]], S, T, A, B] = Optic[IsFn, C, S, T, A, B] type Lens[S, T, A, B] = LensLike[Functor, S, T, A, B] type Traversal[S, T, A, B] = LensLike[Applicative, S, T, A, B] type Getter[S, T, A, B] = LensLike[Phantom, S, T, A, B] type Getting[R, S, T, A, B] = LensLike[ConstFunctor[R, ?[_]], S, T, A, B] type Fold[S, T, A, B] = LensLike[Contrapplicative, S, T, A, B] type Setter[S, T, A, B] = LensLike[IdFunctor, S, T, A, B]
   ~~~

-  The proper subtype relations between these types fall out of the contravariance
+  The proper subtype relations between these types fall out of the
-  of PC and FC.
-This makes it possible to, for example, have a single compose
+  contravariance of PC and FC.
+This makes it possible to, for example, have a
-  function which just does the right thing, as in the lens library.
+  single implementation of compose which (mostly) just does the right thing, as in
+  the lens library.

 - [It's not too hard to define lenses for typeclasses](https://github.com/aaronvargo/scalaFP/blob/master/base/src/main/scala/Apply.scala),
 though I'm not sure how useful they are.
 But in any case, though typeclasses are